Barbora Kabátková (b. Sojková) (soprano, artistic director, dramaturgy, medieval harps, psaltery)

 Baroque de Pontoise, Festival de Musique Ancienne de

-In 2007 she participated in staging of Claudio
+In 2007 she took part in a staged production of

 Ivana Bilej Brouková (soprano)